-- Hold down CLOCK until the answering system beeps.
-The answering system announces the currently set day of the week and displays the day's number (0 for Sunday, 1 for Monday, and so on). - To change the day, repeatedly press SKIP to move forward or REPEAT to move backward until the correct day appears, then press CLOCK.
-The answering system announces the hour. - 3.
-To change the hour, repeatedly press SKIP or REPEAT until the correct hour appears, then press CLOCK.
+- Hold down CLOCK on the base until the answering system beeps.
+The answering system announces the currently set day of the week and displays the day's number (0 for Sunday, 1 for Monday, and so on). - To change the day, repeatedly press SKIP on the base to move forward or RE-PEAT on the base to move backward until the correct day appears, then press CLOCK.
+The answering system announces the hour. - To change the hour, repeatedly press SKIP or REPEAT until the correct hour appears, then press CLOCK.
 The answering system announces the minutes. - 4.
 To change the minutes, repeatedly press SKIP or REPEAT until the correct minutes appear, then press CLOCK.
-The answering system announces "AM" or "PM," and A or P appears.
+The answering system announces "AM" or "PM," and R or P appears.

-5. Press SKIP or REPEAT to change this setting, then press CLOCK.
+To switch between the AM and PM setting, press SKIP or REPEAT, then press CLOCK.
 The answering system beeps and announces the day and time.